TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/v4input_directory_structure.md

 * ElementaryStudents.csv: A CSV vector containing the number of students from TTS by home zone.
-* ElementaryStudentsLinkages.csv: A square CSV matrix of home zone to school zone linkages from TTS for the elementry school aged students.
+* ElementaryStudentsLinkages.csv: A square CSV matrix of home zone to school zone linkages from TTS for the elementary school aged students.
 * HighschoolStudents.csv: A CSV vector containing the number of students from TTS by home zone.
 * HighschoolStudentsLinkages.csv: A square CSV matrix of home zone to school zone linkages from TTS for the highschool aged students.